Type species: Sphinx populi Linnaeus, 1758.

 Type locality: not stated [Sweden, Stockholm].

-(Taxonomic notes. (i) In Turkey, subsp. populi and subsp. populeti (Bienert, ) intergrade with each other to produce a number of intermediate forms, such as f. syriaca Gehlen, 1932a, and f. intermedia Gehlen, 1934a.
-The latter has been synonymized with subsp. populi, the former with subsp. populeti (Bienert, ).
+(Taxonomic notes. (i) In Turkey, subsp. populi and Laothoe populeti (Bienert, ) intergrade with each other to produce a number of intermediate forms, such as f. syriaca Gehlen, 1932a, and f. intermedia Gehlen, 1934a.
+Both have been synonymized with L. populeti.

 (ii) Under cold climatic conditions, such as in the Arctic Circle and at high altitudes in the Alps, small, dark forms sometimes occur, similar to Laothoe amurensis f. baltica Viidalepp, 1979.
 These are best referred to as Laothoe populi populi f. lappona (Rangnow, 1935).